MicrosoftDocs/cpp-docs/docs/standard-library/functional-functions.md

 ## <a name="bind2nd"></a>  bind2nd

 A helper template function that creates an adaptor to convert a binary function object into a unary function object by binding the second argument of the binary function to a specified value.
+Deprecated in C++11, removed in C++17.

 ```cpp
 template <class Operation, class Type>